dmbarbour/awelon/AboutAO.md

         %lwcwrwc    (aka `rot4`)
         %{&par}     (an annotation)

 The canonical expansion of inlined ABC is simply each ABC operator alone.
 For example, the definition of `%vrwlc` is effectively `%v %r %w %l %c`.
 Capabilities must always be in canonical form.
-AO's inlined ABC in AO may contain most of ABC.
-The exceptions are as follows:

-* no whitespace (LF, SP)
-* no text or blocks
-* no numbers (`#0123456789`)
-* no semantic capabilities

-Whitespace in ABC means identity.
-AO has its own support for text, numbers, and blocks.
-AO uses a dedicated reader state for capabilities.
-So the first three points don't hinder AO.
+AO's inlined ABC in AO may contain most of ABC, excepting text, numbers (`#0123456789`), blocks, and whitespace.
+Of course, AO has its own support for text, numbers, blocks, and whitespace.
+In addition, while AO is syntactically able to represent any ABC capability, most AO compilers will forbid all except annotations.
 The restriction on capabilities is discussed below.

 *Note:* AO does not allow inlining of ABCD.
-ABCD extends ABC with a fixed dictionary, which is redundant with AO's own dictionary feature.
-ABC will instead compiled to ABCD as a postprocess, independently of how AO modularizes code.
+ABCD extends ABC with a fixed dictionary, which is redundant in context of AO's own dictionary feature.
+Instead, ABCD should always be generated as a postprocess to compress a raw ABC stream.

 ## Proper Capability Security

-AO prohibits syntactic representation of semantic capabilities.
-That is, most interesting capability text - e.g. to read or write a file, or to create a stateful object, or for high-performance matrix manipulations - may not be "hard wired" into the program.
+AO compilers should prohibit syntactic representation of semantic capabilities.
+That is, most interesting capabilities should not be "hard wired" into a program.
+Instead, they should be provided as arguments to the program, thus enabling secure reasoning about how authority is distributed to subprograms.

-AO does allow annotations to be expressed using capability text.
-Annotations mostly express hints for a compiler, optimizer, debugger, e.g. to support parallelism, laziness, breakpoints, deprecation, typechecking.
-For example, `%{&par}` might apply to a block, and indicate the block should be evaluated in parallel.

 Capabilities are usually shared via 'powerblock' - a block with a standard location in the environment, that can be asked for specific capabilities.
 This gives AO the feel of an ambient authority language, since full authority tends to be passed forward by default.
 AO programmers must instead be explicit about where they restrict authority, leveraging combinators that restrict authority in known ways:

         [trustMeHehHeh] runJailed

 With a little convention, security implications should at least be visible and obvious in code, which is sufficient to achieve the principle of least authority when it most matters.

+Annotations - by convention, capabilities with prefix `&` - are not semantic and may be hard-wired into an application.
+Annotations express hints for a compiler, optimizer, debugger, e.g. to support parallelism, laziness, breakpoints, better warning or error messages, and so on.
+For example, `%{&par}` might apply to a lazy thunk and indicate its value should be calculated in parallel.

 ## Ambiguity and Search